ryan-mcclue/musings/tower-of-knowledge.md

 and install procedure just works.
 Also updates more regularly than Debian and provides LTS, so know regular backports provided

+Linux is a monolithic kernel, i.e. drivers, file system etc. are all in kernel space.
+So, more efficient, not as robust to component failure Windows uses a hybrid kernel, moving away from original microkernel due to inefficiencies Using Ubuntu generic kernel (could also have -lowlatency etc.) to not include a lot of modules in kernel to free up RAM usage

 Xfce as default Ubuntu GNOME had bug with multiple keyboards.
 Furthermore, Xfce codebase was readable when inspecting X11 code.
 In addition, Xfce automatically provided GUI shortcut creation

+.deb and .rpm are binary packages.
+Annoyances arise due to specifying the specific library dependency for each distro version Flatpaks and Snaps are containerised applications that include the specific libraries and runtimes AppImages combine the 'shared' libraries and runtimes of Flatpaks and Snaps into a giant file.
+This file can be copied and run on any distro
+If packages is being actively maintained, preferable to use .deb as faster and simpler

 Linux DRM (direct rendering manager) -> X11 (display server) -> xfce (desktop environment)
 Linux ALSA (advanced linux sound architecture) -> pulseaudio (sound server)

+SystemV ABI:
+IMPORTANT: cannot easily access upper portion of register, only lower rdi, rsi, rdx, rcx, r8, r9 (6 integer arguments) xmm0, xmm1, xmm2, xmm3, xmm4, xmm5, xmm6 (7 floating arguments)
+remaining arguments pushed right-to-left on stack rax return and syscall number stack 16-byte aligned before function call (SSE2 is baseline for x86-64, so make efficient for __m128)?
+(word size 8 bytes?)

 A premptive scheduler will swap processes based on specific criteria.
 Round-robin means each process will run for a designated time slice